 What are Virtual Clinical Trials?

 Virtual clinical trials represent a novel approach of collecting safety and efficacy data from clinical trial participants.
 In such designs, there is no need for the participants to travel to a clinical research site/facility or a doctor’s clinic.
-Such trials make use of software applications, monitoring devices, and online social engagement platforms to conduct each step of the clinical trial process, including recruitment, patient counseling, informed consent, measuring clinical endpoints and adverse reactions, as per the patients’ comfort.
-Although virtual trials still require the study site to accommodate support staff and invest resources in data gathering and analysis, these are significantly more cost-effective as they do not require traditional brick-and-mortar set-up of multiple investigation sites.
+Such trials make use of software applications, monitoring devices, and patient recruitment services platforms to conduct each step of the clinical trial process, including recruitment, patient counseling, informed consent, measuring clinical endpoints and adverse reactions, as per the patients’ comfort.
+Although virtual clinical trials still require the study site to accommodate support staff and invest resources in data gathering and analysis, these are significantly more cost-effective as they do not require traditional brick-and-mortar set-up of multiple investigation sites.

 Adoption of Virtual Clinical Trials